 Cover Level

-Comprehensive cover costs more than accident-only but covers the illness conditions cats are most prone to.
-The gap between comprehensive and accident-only is typically $20 - $35/month for a Domestic Longhair.
+Comprehensive cover provides the widest protection.
+The difference between comprehensive and accident-only is typically $17 - $29/month for a Domestic Longhair.

 Tips for Domestic Longhair Owners

-Practical ways to manage your Domestic Longhair's insurance and health costs.
+Practical ways to manage your Domestic Longhair's insurance and health costs in Australia.

 1